 c.
 Those using a written instrument, as defined in A.R.S. § 13-2001(12), or device reasonably likely to induce others to believe the person is licensed to engage in a profession or occupation under this chapter;

-12. Dismissing a complaint after the death or incapacity of the licensee or when the division loses jurisdiction over the licensee.
+12. Dismissing a complaint or statement of charges after the death or incapacity of the licensee or when the division loses jurisdiction over the licensee.

 13. Taking other actions authorized under this chapter, a rule, or a statute.